ABOUT US

 Poet

-- Ulrikka S. Gernes is one of Denmark’s younger poets who is published internationally.
+- Ulrikka S. Gernes is an internationally published Danish poet.
 Her first collection, Natsværmer (Moth), was published in Denmark in 1984, when she was eighteen years old.

 - Since then she has published an additional ten collections, all of them received gratefully in the Danish press.
 She is also the author of two books for children, as well as many short stories, songs, and various contributions to literary anthologies, art catalogues, magazines, newspapers and Danish National radio.

-- She has just completed an international book tour for ‘Frayed Opus for String & Wind Instruments’, the second translation of Ulrikka’s work published by Brick Books (2015).
+- She did an international book tour for ‘Frayed Opus for String & Wind Instruments’, the second translation of Ulrikka’s work published by Brick Books (2015).
 This new collection was nominated for the prestigious Griffin Poetry Prize.

 Singer/Songwriter